 Injury or infection

 An injury to the face or teeth, or a tooth infection are two of the most common reasons for facial pain, and often can be resolved once identified and treated.
 When there is an injury or a tooth breaks, or an infection develops, your dentist can easily diagnose and treat it and the facial pain resolves.

 There is a nerve that runs from the face to the brain, called the trigeminal nerve.
 This nerve has three main branches on each side of the head and it connects to three regions of your face: eyes, upper jaw, and lower jaw.
 When a blood vessel presses against the trigeminal nerve, it can cause piercing pain, known as Trigeminal Neuralgia (TN).
-TN can be caused by multiple sclerosis due to degrading the nerve’s protective sheath, and in rare cases, a tumour may be present and press on the trigeminal nerve.
+TN can be caused by multiple sclerosis due to degrading the nerve’s protective sheath, and in rare cases, a tumor may be present and press on the trigeminal nerve.
 Most common over-the-counter and prescription pain medications don’t work on trigeminal neuralgia but there are other medications that can be helpful.
 In some cases, surgery may be indicated.

 This is a condition that causes frequent uncomfortable “tics”, or muscle spasms, on one side of the face.
 As this condition worsens, the tics can become more and more frequent and intrusive.
 The source of the problem is usually a nerve, but the tic is caused by a muscle contraction.
 This condition can be treated by a series of Botox injections to help stop the spasms, and sometimes, if the muscle spasm is caused by a specific tooth contact, correction of the bite and the way the teeth come together, can resolve this problem.